octopuss/react-training/README.md

 react-training
 ==============

 Training is organized into 5 parts.
-Each part is demonstrating usage of specific technology or principle.
+Each one is in separate branch, so you can always check desired outcoming result.
+Parts are logically separated, demonstrating usage of specific technology or principle.

 Part 0
 ------